 -

-In a larger bowl, with an electric hand mixer, beat together the eggs, maple syrup, almond milk, cider vinegar, coconut oil and vanilla on low/med speed.
+In a larger bowl, with an electric hand mixer, beat together the eggs, maple syrup, almond milk, lemon juice or vinegar, coconut oil and vanilla on low/med speed.
 Add the dry mixture to the wet and beat on low speed until fully combined and a thick batter forms.
-Remove the mixer and gently fold in the shredded carrots and the raisins.
+Remove the mixer and gently fold in the shredded carrots and the raisins, if using.

 -